Alien Skin produces darkwave elektro pop drawing from elements of 80s post punk subculture. His legacy in the electronic genre spans four decades.

 Upon leaving Real Life in 2005 recording commenced on what became the debut Alien Skin album, 'Don’t Open Till Doomsday'.
 The album resonated with a burgeoning MySpace community of synthpop and darkwave fans, especially of 80s 'Black Celebration' era Depeche Mode persuasion.
 It was via this once pervasive and powerful social platform a fan base of support emerged and grew.

 Alien Skin music has consciously evolved over the years.
 From the atmospheric early releases, characterized by New York's 'Grave Concerns' magazine as “goth music with the rock bled out of it” to the “gloom soaked synth crunch with afflictive emotions” of post-punk darkwave heard on his more current releases .
-Since 2008, 14 CD albums have been issued.
-Most recent releases (2023) are the triple DARK DAYS EP SERIES: "The Beautiful Dead", "Black Dance Days" and "These Days Are the Darkest" on Bandcamp.
+Since 2008, 14 CD albums, a number of EPs and singles have been issued.
+Most recent release (2023) 'Transparent In Black' EP on Bandcamp.

 ALIEN SKIN: "I remember the effect new bands from the UK had on me in the early 1980s.
 Depeche Mode, New Order, The Cure and a similar coterie of others.
 An intoxicating new point of view, dark synthesizers and electronic rhythms, the angular and sculptured new fashions.
 A subculture that was so seductive and yet so far removed from downtown Australia."